rucka/tsconfit2019/slides/slides.md

 ---

 <br>
-#it's not all about performances
+#it's not all about performance

 ![](assets/performance_m.jpg)